Should drug addicts be forced into treatment against their will?

 Although they are related terms, there is a difference between “involuntary commitment” and “forced/involuntary treatment”.

-“Commitment” is usually an emergency measure aimed at preventing a person with a mental illness from harming themselves or others.
+“Commitment” is usually an emergency measure aimed at preventing a person with mental illness from harming themselves or others.
 It can also be thought of as a stabilization period where the patient is observed to determine if they should be released, evaluated further, or be given additional treatment.

 Most initial commitments last no longer than three days before a hearing is held where the judge listens to recommendations and makes a ruling as to what happens next.